tencent cloud

 Note

-In the demo above, we used SDKSecretKey to generate UserSig locally in order to make it easier for you to run demo quickly.
-In your production environment, you cannot generate userSig in this way, because SDKSecretKey leakage may cause attackers to steal your TRTC traffic.
+In the demo above, we used SDKSecretKey to generate UserSig locally in order to help you go through the demo easier.
+However, in the production environment, you are not supposed to generate userSig in this way, which may lead to SDKSecretKey leakage, thereby creating a chance for attackers to steal your TRTC traffic.

 The correct way to generate UserSig is to integrate Server-Side Generation of UserSig on your server.
 When an user enters the room: